proximax-storage/xpx-chain-devportal-docs/docs/built-in-features/aggregate-transaction.md

 **Note**

-Before announcing an **aggregate bonded transaction**, an account must announce and get confirmed a [hash lock transaction](./aggregate-transaction.md#hash-lock-trahsaction) locking `10 cat.currency`.
+Before announcing an **aggregate bonded transaction**, an account must announce and get confirmed a [hash lock transaction](#hashlocktrahsaction) locking `10 xpx`.

 </div>

 Once an aggregate bonded is announced, it reaches partial state and notifies its status through WebSockets or HTTP API calls.

-Every time a cosignatory signs the transaction and [announces an aggregate bonded cosignature](./aggregate-transaction.md#cosignature), the network checks if all the required cosigners have signed.
+Every time a cosignatory signs the transaction and [announces an aggregate bonded cosignature](#cosignature), the network checks if all the required cosigners have signed.
 When all signatures are acquired, the transaction changes to unconfirmed state until the network includes it in a block.

 ![Aggregate bonded transaction cycle](/img/aggregate-bonded-transaction-cycle.png "Aggregate bonded transaction cycle")
 <p class="caption">Aggregate bonded transaction cycle</p>